HedgehogDevelopment/HedgehogDevelopment.github.io/razl/comparing-v4.markdown

 #### Filtering Effects

-When you a field or language is ignored for comparison it stops the field/language from being compared when determining which symbols to display in the Content Tree.
+When a field or language is ignored for comparison it stops the field/language from being compared when determining which symbols to display in the Content Tree.
 The field and language will still be compared in the Field Information pane when you select an item.

 For example the English language is ignored in the image below, notice that the Content Tree shows that the item is the same but when the item is selected Razl shows that the English fields are actually different: